mo-ya/tmux-agent/README.md

 ### Load an existing session

-If you specified existing (attached/detached) session as an argument of tmux-initload, the session is attached.
+If you specified existing (attached/detached) session as an argument of tmux-agent, the session is attached.

-    $ tmux-initload <session>
+    $ tmux-agent <session>

 If a initial action file with the same name is existing, loading the file is prior.